icinganalysis/icinganalysis.github.io/content/impingement.md

 - Dorsch, Robert G., Saper, Paul G., and Kadow, Charles F.: Impingement of Water Droplets on a Sphere.
 NACA-TN-3587, 1955.
 - Lewis, James P., and Ruggeri, Robert S.: Experimental Droplet Impingement on Four Bodies of Revolution.
 NACA-TN-4092, 1957.

-Non-impingement: the shadow zone [To be reviewed]
+Shadow zones and concentration zones [To be reviewed]

 - Lewis, William, Kline, Dwight B., and Steinmetz, Charles P.: A Further Investigation of the Meteorological Conditions Conducive to Aircraft Icing.
 NACA-TN-1424, 1947.
     > review: [NACA-TN-1424]({filename}NACA-TN-1424.md)